 Speak your audience’s language

 Identify the gender and age groups you’re reaching and research what they like.
 Use a social listening tool to observe their online behavior and note which topics and content types get them engaged.
 Conclusions will help diversify your strategy.
 Plan posts that will speak to the different relevant audience groups and make sure you’re not leaving anyone out.
+If you don’t have any ideas for your content’s description, check out our well-researched Instagram captions.

 Create informed posting schedules

-Pay close attention to your audience’s periods of activity and schedule your posts for times when they are most likely to generate high engagement.
+Pay close attention to your audience’s periods of activity and schedule your Instagram posts for times when they are most likely to generate high engagement.
 Different age and gender groups are active at different times – reach them when they’re online!

 Review and revise your strategy